Network Architecture#

 Classification head#

-A ConvNet designed for image classification always ends with a few fully-connected layers, specifically three layers in LeNet-5.
+A ConvNet designed for image classification usually ends with a few fully-connected layers.
 These layers process the output of the convolutional backbone and generate the final class predictions.
 However, the output of the convolutional backbone is a 3D tensor, whereas fully-connected layers expect 1D vectors as input.
-So we need to flatten the 3D tensor into a 1D vector before passing it to the fully-connected layers.
-As for the output, we do not include the softmax activation here, because it will be applied in the cross-entropy loss function.
+A flattening operation is therefore required between the convolutional backbone and the fully-connected layers.

 class ClassificationHead(torch.nn.Module):